The Homestead at Denison University: History

 The Homestead was the brainchild of Dr. Robert Alrtuz, a professor at Denison.
 At a symposium in January 1976, Alrutz raised the idea of a student-run Homestead.
 Afterwards, nine students approached Alrutz and expressed a desire to make the homestead dream a reality.
 Alrutz and the students jointly prepared a formal proposal, and won approval (including a startup loan) from the board of trustees.

 In the summer of 1977, students began construction of The Homestead.
 They started building three wooden cabins, established a water-well, and grew a sizeable garden.
 Alrutz supervised the project; the university physical plant and outside volunteers helped.
 By late September 1977, all of the original eleven Homesteaders had moved into the first two still-unfinished cabins.
 They installed insulation and wood stoves later that fall.

 Homesteaders used oil lamps for interior lighting until 1982, when they installed a photovoltaic system.

 The Homestead has remained an active community since its founding, although membership has varied from four residents to twelve.
 The extent of on-site gardening and livestock-raising has varied with the interest of the students.

 Alrutz died in 1997, twenty years after the Homestead was founded.
 He had served as the faculty advisor to the Homestead from 1977 to 1990.

 Construction began on a new cabin in the summer of 2013, replacing the demolished Cabin 3.
 Enhanced fire alarms and water suppression systems were installed in all residential cabins.

 The Homestead is no longer officially off the grid as of 2013, but it remains solar-powered.

 Closure

 In 2025, it was announced that the Denison administration had decided to close the Homestead in 2027.
 This was announced a year after students had been reassured the Homestead was not in jeopardy, after a conflict between students and faculty over the faculty allegedly neglecting and rehoming Homestead animals during the summer of 2024.

+The closing of the Homestead has been compared to the closing of the Kenyon Farm at nearby Kenyon College.
+A group of students from Kenyon visited the Homestead in April 2026 to show solidarity with Denison students.